-This is Part 1 in a series on “Real Life, Theology, and Biblical World View” by Lance Nelson.
+This is the first blogpost in a series on “Real Life, Theology, and Biblical World View” by Lance Nelson.
 He’ll be discussing how scripture shapes our understanding of God and the World.

 In Him was life, and the life was the Light of men.
 The Light shines in the darkness, and the darkness did not comprehend it… the true Light which, coming into the world, enlightens every man.John 1:4–5, 9

 How do you see the world?
 As you open your eyes, light illuminates the world and you begin to interact with it.
 This began at birth and continues until now.
 As time passes, your worldview is shaped.
 Worldview development has been described as values, ideas, and thought patterns by which reality is judged and the world is interpreted.
 There are foundational principles that you live by, whether conscious of it or not.